livingingroups/resource_and_tutorials/README.md

 **github:**
 - [Github](https://github.com/): The most heavily used, and well known provider of Internet hosting for software development and version control using Git.
 You are on it now.
 Owned by Microsoft
 - [Bitbucket](https://bitbucket.org/): Another commonly used, open source code version control site.
+- [zenodo](https://zenodo.org/): the place to store your github repositories for posterity (and create a doi)
 - the [*github* group](https://github.com/livingingroups) of the EAS

 **Git GUI Clients:**